smrey/snippets/README.md

   * An optional text file called "not_bs_samples.txt" containing the names of any samples on the Illumina SampleSheet.csv for which analysis in BaseSpace with the SMP2 app is not required.
-This should be placed in the same location as the script is run as the script.
+This should be placed in the same location as the script.

   * An optional text file containing tumour normal pairs in the format <tumour_sample_id> <tab> <blood_sample_id> with each pair on a new line.
 This is required if the arrangement of samples in the Illumina SampleSheet.csv does not match the expected order, which is tumour sample then normal sample for each patient in order.
 An example of this order is: S1 tumour sample for person
 1, S2 blood sample for person 1, S3 tumour sample for person 2, S4 blood sample for person 2, etc.

-This file muct be located in the same directory as the script and the name of the file supplied as the fourth command line argument.
+This file must be located in the same directory as the script and the name of the file and extension supplied as the fourth command line argument e.g. pairs.txt.

 ## Files which will be downloaded
 The script will download the Excel spreadsheet for downstream analysis.
 It will also download all of the BAM files and the BAM index files.